There are several important things to look for when shopping for the best budget fishing kayak.

 You can find kayaks specifically for angling in both categories.
 With a few exceptions, tandems should always be paddled by two people.

 A solo paddler attempting to paddle a tandem fishing kayak will find it unresponsive, slow, and dangerous should the weather pick up.

 Select a color that will stand out on the water.
 In the event of an emergency, you want to be easy to spot.

-Let people know the color of your boat before heading out so that if a search is necessary they know what color to look for.
+Let people know the color of your cheap kayak before heading out so that if a search is necessary they know what color to look for.

 We’ve already talked a lot about the custom option that angling kayaks are known for.
 Along with them, many boats come with included goodies like paddles or in the case of an inflatable, an air pump and carry bag.